50th Annual Bayou Classic festivities begin Monday; here’s what you need to know

 Presented by The Coca-Cola Company

-The electrifying halftime show will feature the Grambling State University’s World Famed Marching Band and Southern University’s Human Jukebox and Dancing Dolls and include very special guests for the centennial celebration of Bayou Classic.
+The electrifying halftime show will feature the Grambling State University’s World Famed Marching Band and Southern University’s Human Jukebox and Dancing Dolls and include very special guests for the celebration.

 Bayou Classic Official Celebrity After Party: 10:00 p.m. start time